allfed/mink/README.md

 Averaging all the crop cultivars produces a raster ending with "averaged_[RF or IR]".

 Getting production is accomplished using the SPAM 2010 imported maps, which were previously saved as rasters ending in "\_rainfed_cropland" and "\_irrigated_cropland".
-The "averaged_[RF or IR]" yield rasters are multiplied by the irrigated or rainfed area to get a raster for rainfed and a raster for irrigated yields.
+The "averaged_[RF or IR]" yield rasters are multiplied by the irrigated or rainfed area to get a raster for rainfed production and a raster for irrigated production.
 This raster ends with "\_production_[RF or IR]".

-Next, rainfed and irrigated yields are summed in order to get a total yield for each cultivar.
+Next, rainfed and irrigated production are summed in order to get a total yield for each cultivar.
 This raster ends in "\_production"